kubedb/docs/docs/guides/oracle/reconfigure/reconfigure.md

 qdops-reconfigure-remove   Reconfigure   Successful   2m10s
 ```

-After this, the `Oracle` CR will no longer reference a `configSecret` and the database will use its default configuration.
+After this, the `Oracle` CR will no longer reference a custom `configuration.secretName` and the database will use its default configuration.

 ## Cleaning up